yewstack/docs/src/concepts/html/README.md

 ---
-description: The procedural macro for generating HTML and SVG.
+description: The procedural macro for generating HTML and SVG
 ---

 # Using html!